python-pillow/Pillow/docs/reference/ImageStat.rst

         returns the low and high bins used.
 This is correct for images with 8 bits per channel, but fails for other modes such as ``I`` or ``F``.
 Instead, use :py:meth:`~PIL.Image.getextrema` to return per-band extrema for the image.
-        This is more correct and efficient because :py:meth:`~PIL.Image.getextrema` is used by the histogram method for non-8-bit modes to return extrema to define the bins used in the histogram.
+        This is more correct and efficient because, for non-8-bit modes, the histogram method uses :py:meth:`~PIL.Image.getextrema` to determine the bins used.

     .. py:attribute:: count